 Our sample includes all lower and middle-income nations for which data are available.
 We exclude upper income nations from the analysis because their role in the international investment regime differs significantly from that of lower and middle-income nations.40 The time period covered by the statistical analysis ranges from 1987, when the first treaty-based dispute was brought to international arbitration, to 2014, yielding an unbalanced time-series panel of more than 2,500 observations covering 101 countries.
 To estimate our model over this sample, we utilize country fixed effects.
 The results of this analysis are shown in Table 1.

 As expected, the results for our parameterizations of ICSID disputes consistently show that simply facing a dispute at the ICSID is not associated with a meaningful change in FDI flows.
-Table 2, which utilizes a dataset of non-ICSID investment disputes, offers very similar results.41 Taken together, these findings directly contradict prior research claiming that ICSID dispute involvement negatively affects FDI flows.42 More importantly, however, our findings raise questions about the causal mechanism assumed to be linking disputes to FDI flows.
+Table 2, which utilizes a dataset of non-ICSID investment disputes, offers very similar results.41 Taken together, these findings directly contradict prior research claiming that involvement in investment treaty arbitration negatively affects FDI flows.42 More importantly, however, our findings raise questions about the causal mechanism assumed to be linking disputes to FDI flows.
 That mechanism is presumed to be reputational change, but this is an assumption

 that has not actually been tested.
-For this reason, we next turn to a more direct test of
+Since FDI flows reflect considerations other than reputation, particularly rates of return, , we therefore turn to a more direct test of

 36Political Risk Services Group (2013)